 Does ADHD have different degrees of severity?

 Yes.
 Some people who have ADHD symptoms are affected only mildly.
-Others are literally homeless because they can’t keep a job, they have substance-abuse problems or addictions, or they have other visible signs of untreated ADHD.
+Others are literally homeless because they can’t keep a job, they have substance-abuse problems, or they have other visible signs of untreated ADHD.
 When diagnosed, ADHD now often carries a classification of mild, moderate, or severe.